 While Finest Hour was nowhere near as influential as some other shooters, it still deserves props for bringing the franchise to console.
 The three distinct campaigns ushered in the “campaign” verbiage used to describe single-player modes.
 And it offered up to 32-player multiplayer battles.
 Only available through Xbox LAN parties, though.
 Still, COD Finest Hour was an important game for its time, and still not a bad play today.

 15. Call of Duty: Black Ops: Cold War

-I love when COD adds unnecessary subtitles.
+I love it when COD adds unnecessary subtitles.
 Black Ops Cold War takes place in the Black Ops universe during, you guessed it, the Cold War.
-Fans were excited to see Black Ops come back to the past and tell a story that’s based in reality.
+Fans were excited to see Black Ops come back to the past and tell a story that’s based on reality.
 Hell, after Black Ops 4, they were just excited Treyarch was telling a story.
-It still gets weird for sure, this is Black Ops after all, but it happened with such a fun 80’s vibe that everyone kind of dug it.
+It still gets weird for sure, this is Black Ops, after all, but it happened with such a fun 80s vibe that everyone kind of dug it.

 13. Call of Duty: Ghosts

 Call of Duty Ghosts was one of the rare one-off COD stories.
 They usually aren’t very good (see Advanced Warfare and Infinite Warfare), and while Ghosts isn’t a top-tier COD, it certainly wasn’t a bad game.
 It just fell short of the hype it was asked to live up to.